 A survey of the chemistry and industrial processes used to obtain the seven major organic compounds that are used as starting materials in the chemical industry.
 Also included is the synthesis of related derivatives of these base chemicals, their properties and industrial applications.
 4362 Advanced Inorganic Chemistry (3-3-0) Prerequisite: CHEM 3332/3132 and credit or concurrent enrollment in CHEM 4162.
-An introduction to modern inorganic chemistry including a survey of the descriptive chemistry of the elements and a detailed study of the technology involved in the production and use of the most industrially significant inorganic materials.
+An introduction to modern inorganic chemistry including theoretical and descriptive chemistry, along with discussion of important applications.
+The theoretical aspects include the quantum mechanical basis of atomic and molecular structure, the nature of chemical bonding, and the thermodynamics and kinetics of inorganic reactions.
+The descriptive component involves the application of the theoretical principles to the actual properties of the elements and their respective compounds.
+The course also includes a discussion of some of the most important scientific, technological, and industrial applications of inorganic chemistry.
 4364 Polymer Chemistry (3-3-0) Prerequisite: CHEM 3302/3202 and CHEM 3330/3130.
 A study of the chemistry and technology of polymeric materials including methods of polymerization, characterization and applications of polymers with an emphasis on structure-property relationships.
 4380 Field Experience in Chemistry Prerequisite: At least 60 semester credit hours and approval of department chair.
 Selected students are placed in jobs in their local community which are related to and reinforce their academic training.
 Positions are full time, salaried and last the duration of a semester.
 May be repeated once for additional credit.
 Recommended for students not already employed in their area of study.
 4399 Senior Honors Thesis Prerequisite: Senior standing and enrollment in the Honors Program in the Natural Sciences.
 A research project supervised by a member of the natural sciences faculty or a scientist at an affiliated research institution or laboratory.
 The completed research project must be presented in both written and oral form to the science faculty.
 No more than 6 hours credit for this course may be applied toward a degree.
-Graduate Courses 6301 Special Topics in Advanced Chemistry (3-3-0) Prerequisite: Graduate Standing Possible topics include thermodynamics and kinetics, chemistry of important biological reactions, properties and chemistry of polymers, and advanced investigative methods in chemistry.
-CIS (Computer Information Systems) 1301 Introduction to Computer Based Systems (3-3-0) Prerequisite: MATH 1300.
+4410 Instrumental Methods of Analysis (4-3-3) Prerequisite: CHEM 3310/3110 and 3332/3132.
+Laboratory fee required: \$30.